sabreys/getemall_yt/readme.md

 # Getemall_yt
   **-What is Getemall_yt ?**
 It is a youtube video downloader for  cmd.
 You can download whole channel or only one video.
+You check from this [Tutorial Video](https://www.youtube.com/watch?v=cv42YlMUhOk).